kylercai/AzureStack-QuickStart-Templates/101-acsengine-kubernetes-1804/README.md

 	b) Create an SPN in your AAD in Azure portal: https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#create-an-azure-active-directory-application

-	b) SSH key is required to login to the Linux VMs. https://github.com/msazurestackworkloads/acs-engine/blob/master/docs/ssh.md#ssh-key-generation
+	b) SSH key is required to login to the Linux VMs.
+You would need to pass the public key to the template inputs. https://github.com/msazurestackworkloads/acs-engine/blob/master/docs/ssh.md#ssh-key-generation

 	c) Ensure that following Ubuntu image is added from marketplace,